-Uganda is among the top upcoming tourism destinations in Africa with a blessed wide range of safari activities that is offering maximum satisfaction to all travelers and are considered as a true African safari destination.
-The night game drive experience is one of the exceptional tourism activities that gives all travelers an incredible memory in the pearl of Africa.
+Uganda is among the top upcoming tourism destinations in Africa, with a wide range of safari activities that offer maximum satisfaction to all travelers and are considered a true African safari destination.
+The night game drive experience is one of the exceptional tourism activities that gives all travelers an incredible memory of the pearl of Africa.

-Uganda offers approximately 10 protected and recognized national parks that are valued for a variety of tourism adventurous activities and within these 10 national parks, there are only 3 national parks offering night game drives which include Murchison falls national park which is Uganda’s largest national park, Queen Elizabeth national park the second Uganda’s largest and Lake Mburo national park the smallest national park in Uganda.
+Uganda offers approximately 10 protected and recognized national parks that are valued for a variety of tourism adventurous activities, and within these 10 national parks, there are only 3 national parks offering night game drives, which include Murchison falls national park which is Uganda’s largest national park, Queen Elizabeth National Park, which is Uganda's second largest; and Lake Mburo National Park, the smallest national park in Uganda.

-Murchison Falls national park is famous due to the might Murchison fall and Murchison falls national park is divided into two sectors, the northern sector and southern sector which are majorly occupied by the Savannah grassland & woodland and the forest vegetation that protects a huge number of wildlife species in the jungle.
-Murchison falls national park wildlife species that you should expect to view during your game drive include the beautiful African elephants, lions, Rothschild giraffes, African cape buffaloes, impala antelopes, waterbucks, Uganda kobs, Oribis, bushbucks, olive baboons, red-tailed monkeys, black & white colobus monkeys, and chimpanzees of Budongo forest.
-During Murchison falls national park game drive travelers can view different bird species that can also be spotted on a nature walk adventure.
-Murchison falls national park’s species include the black-billed bustard, the rare shoebill stork, open-billed stork, Abyssinian ground hornbill, and papyrus gonolek marabou stork among others.
+Murchison Falls National Park is famous due to the might of Murchison Falls, and Murchison Falls National Park is divided into two sectors: the northern sector and the southern sector, which are mainly occupied by the Savannah grassland and woodland and the forest vegetation that protects a huge number of wildlife species in the jungle.
+Murchison falls national park wildlife species that you should expect to view during your game drive include the beautiful African elephants, lions, Rothschild giraffes, African cape buffaloes, impala antelopes, waterbucks, Uganda kobs, Oribis, bushbucks, olive baboons, red-tailed monkeys, black and white colobus monkeys, and chimpanzees of Budongo Forest.
+During the Murchison Falls National Park Game Drive, travelers can view different bird species that can also be spotted on a nature walk adventure.
+Murchison Falls National Park’s species include the black-billed bustard, the rare shoebill stork, the open-billed stork, the Abyssinian ground hornbill, and the Papyrus gonolek marabou stork, among others.

-Murchison falls national park night game drive is mostly done within the northern sector that is highly occupied by the open savannah grassland that offers clear viewing of the nocturnal animals at night in this African jungle.
-All night game drives are conducted by the Uganda wildlife authority (UWA) with the availability of the armed ranger guide with a strong spotlight torch and by the use of a UWA vehicle or any tour company safari vehicle.
-Murchison falls national park night game drive offers travelers an insight to spot the nocturnal wildlife cat animals which tend to hide in the forest during day time and come out to hunt in the night including the canning leopards, lions, hyenas, the civet, porcupines, hippos that tend to feed at night on bush babies, nightjar, genets, and as well as viewing the incredible moonlight in the Albertine Nile among night wonders to be enjoyed on your night game drive at Murchison falls national park.
+Murchison falls national park night game drive is mostly done within the northern sector, which is highly occupied by open savannah grassland that offers clear viewing of the nocturnal animals at night in this African jungle.
+All night game drives are conducted by the Uganda Wildlife Authority (UWA) with the availability of an armed ranger guide with a strong spotlight torch and by the use of a UWA vehicle or any tour company safari vehicle.
+Murchison Falls National park night game drive offers travelers an insight to spot the nocturnal wildlife cat animals which tend to hide in the forest during day time and come out to hunt in the night including the canning leopards, lions, hyenas, the civet, porcupines, hippos that tend to feed at night on bush babies, nightjar, genets, and as well as viewing the incredible moonlight in the Albertine Nile among night wonders to be enjoyed on your night game drive at Murchison falls national park.